ToolWeb Logo

 • Routing and matching: testing URL slug patterns or filename filters used in build scripts and web frameworks.

-The most reliable way to write a working pattern is to build it incrementally.
+Direct Answer: The most reliable way to write a working pattern is to build it incrementally.
 Start by matching a single literal piece of your target text, confirm it highlights, then add one construct at a time, watching the result after every change.

 • Test against real data: paste actual examples, including the messy edge cases, rather than idealized strings.
 Patterns that pass clean samples often fail on real input.